Described in the blogosphere as one of the nation's most underrated writers, Kirby Gann

 and The Southeast Review,

-among other journals.
+.
 Gann is the recipient of an Individual Artist Fellowship and two Professional Assistance Awards from the Kentucky Arts Council.
 In 2015 he stepped down from the position he held for eighteen years as Managing Editor at Sarabande Books, and now pursues freelance projects in book design, typesetting, editorial, and production management.
 He teaches in the brief-residency MFA in Writing Program at Spalding University

 Kirkby Gann Tittle